-Rights Lab Research Fellow In Antislavery Social-Ecological Systems Modelling, Faculty of Social Sciences
+Rights Lab Senior Research Fellow in Modern Slavery and Sustainable Ecosystems, Faculty of Social Sciences

 I am a Research Fellow for the Rights Lab (A Beacon of Excellence) - housed within the 'Ecosystems and the Environment Programme' - with my work focusing on the environmental impacts of modern slavery in a number of ecosystems.
 I completed a BSc in Geography (2013-2016), and a PhD in Geography (funded by the Rights Lab, as part of the 'Data and Measurement Programme' supervised by Professors' Doreen Boyd and Kevin Bales) (2016-2020) both at the University of Nottingham.
 My research now focuses on a mixed methods approach to understanding the modern slavery-environment nexus, particularly via the application of remotely sensed data.
 Prior research has focused on a number of sectors including brick kilns, fish-processing, and fishing.
 My current research interests lie in the research of the impact of the nexus within the forestry sector and associated industries.